-We’ll create list a that contains 5 and then 10, then make two more lists: b that starts with 3 and c that starts with 4.
+We’ll create list a that contains 5 and then 10.
+Then we’ll make two more lists: b that starts with 3 and c that starts with 4.
 Both b and c lists will then continue on to the first a list containing 5 and 10.
-In other words, both lists will try to share the first list containing 5 and 10.
+In other words, both lists will share the first list containing 5 and 10.

-Trying to implement this using our definition of List with Box<T> won’t work, as shown in Listing 15-12:
+Trying to implement this scenario using our definition of List with Box<T> won’t work, as shown in Listing 15-17:

-Filename: src/main.rs
+src/main.rs

 enum List {